syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Point Region Click
+### Triggering event on point region click in PivotChart
-The [`pointRegionClick`](../api/ejpivotclient#events:celldoubleclick) event is triggered when clicking on any Chart series points in the pivot chart.
+The [`pointRegionClick`](../api/ejpivotclient#events:celldoubleclick) event is triggered when you click any chart series points in the pivot chart.

 {% highlight html %}